Nemocas/AbstractAlgebra.jl/docs/src/quotient_module.md

 # Quotient modules

 AbstractAlgebra allows the construction of quotient modules/spaces of AbstractAlgebra modules.
-These are given as the quotient of a module and a submodule of that module.
+These are given as the quotient of a module by a submodule of that module.

+We define two quotient modules to be equal if they are quotients of the same module $M$ by two equal submodules.

 As well as implementing the entire Module interface, AbstractAlgebra submodules also provide the following interface.